-At this unique three-day meeting, 65 surveyors were empowered by our growing numbers, our stories of resilience, and our group determination to work in a profession we love.
+At this impactful and uplifting three-day meeting, 65 surveyors were empowered by our growing numbers, our stories of resilience, and our group determination to work in a profession we love.

 Over the past 22 years of working in the land surveying profession, I have had the opportunity to work with two female professional land surveyors.
 That is correct, only two.
 That equals one female for every 11 years.
 The time spent as colleagues was approximately two years each.
 For a grand total of … four years.